ai-pipestream/platform-frontend/docs/claude-agents/00-auto-start-build-environment.md

    - **Current State:** Still need to build platform-registration-service locally (but it handles everything else via Docker)

 **What This Means Today:**
-- Clone 2 repos (platform-frontend + platform-registration-service)
+- ✅ Clone platform-registration-service → Gradle pulls ALL backend JARs from Maven Central
-- Run one startup script from platform-registration-service
+- ✅ Run startup script → Docker brings up infrastructure (Consul, etc.)
+- ✅ Clone platform-frontend → npm pulls grpc-stubs from npm registry
-- Frontend is ready to develop
+- ✅ Ready to develop frontend with full backend running

-**What This Will Mean (Future):**
+**What This Will Mean (Future - Docker Hub Images):**
-- Clone 1 repo (platform-frontend only)
+- Clone platform-frontend only
 - Run `docker compose up`
+- Pre-built platform-registration-service image pulls from Docker Hub
 - Infrastructure auto-downloads and starts
-- Frontend is ready to develop in < 5 minutes
+- Frontend ready in < 5 minutes with ZERO backend tools needed

 ## Context